OpenChemistry/tomviz/README.md

 but also provide nightly binaries built by our [dashboards][Dashboard] for Windows, macOS, and Linux.

+It is best to ensure your operating system is up to date before installing tomviz.

 __Windows__: Follow the installation instructions, double click on the tomviz icon to launch application. __Mac OS X__: After downloading tomviz double click to launch installation.
 After reading the License Agreement, drag the tomviz